heroku/devcenter-gradle/README.md

-This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server on the [Cedar](http://devcenter.heroku.com/articles/cedar) stack.
+This quickstart will get you going with Java web apps using the [Gradle][gradle] build system and [Jetty][jetty] embedded web server on the [Cedar](cedar) stack.

-Sample code is available on [github](https://github.com/heroku/devcenter-java) along with this document.
+Sample code is available on [github][this-github] along with [this article][this-article-github].
 Edits and enhancements are welcome.
 Just fork the repository, make your changes and send us a pull request.

 ## Prerequisites

-* Basic Java knowledge, including an installed version of the JVM and [Maven 3](http://maven.apache.org/download.html).
+* Basic Java knowledge, including an installed version of the JVM and [Gradle][gradle] 1.0-milestone-3 or later.
-* Your application must run on the [OpenJDK](http://openjdk.java.net/) version 6.
+* Your application must run on the [OpenJDK][openjdk] version 6.
 * A Heroku user account.
-[Signup is free and instant.](https://api.heroku.com/signup)
+[Signup is free and instant.][signup]

 ## Local Workstation Setup